The n100 Google update: why rank tracking just got expensive

 return all_results

-Every extra request is a new opportunity for a network failure, a proxy timeout, or a Google ban.
+Every extra request is another chance for a network failure, a proxy timeout, or a Google ban.
 If the request for Page 4 fails, do you retry?
-Do you scrap the whole batch?
+Scrap the whole batch?
 If you retry Page 4 with a new proxy, Google might serve you a different datacenter with slightly different rankings, corrupting your dataset.

 How this breaks “Average Position”